nicm42/100-days-of-code-v2/log4.md

 **Day 69: 1st October 2021**
 I Investigated the breakpoints file and I don't think I need it, but I added one anyway for the sake of completeness.
 I then spent ages taking screenshots of every page, since I'm not uploading it anywhere.
 And the Drupal Spaceship Store is done!

+**Day 70: 2nd October 2021**
+Today was F#, which looked simple to get it to work on Linux, but it just wouldn't install .NET.
+Or at least it didn't look like it did, but VS Code now thinks it did.
+I ended up in Replit, which made things a lot easier.
+I looked at the languages they supported and there's loads in there I've never heard of, so I'm not going to run out of languages to try for a while.